aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotm-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTM to XLTM or Online App" h2="Export DOTM to XLTM via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOTM file format is a Microsoft Office Open XML macro-enabled template file used by Microsoft Word.
+It is used to store documents with macros, which are pieces of code that automate tasks.
+The XLTM file format is an Excel Open XML macro-enabled template file used by Microsoft Excel.
+It is used to store spreadsheets with macros, which are pieces of code that automate tasks.
+Converting DOTM to XLTM allows users to use the same macros in both Word and Excel.

+<h2>How Aspose.Total helps for dotm to xltm conversion</h2>

- You can include DOTM to XLTM conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOTM to XLTM.
+Aspose.Words for C++ can be used to export DOTM to HTML, and Aspose.Cells for C++ can be used to convert HTML to XLTM.
+This makes it easy to include DOTM to XLTM conversion feature within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}